 The Stoic Practice of Differentiation

 The Stoic practice of differentiating between what is within our control and what is not is a cornerstone of this ancient philosophy, and for good reason.
-Life is full of circumstances that we cannot change—external events, other people’s actions, the weather, the passage of time—and yet we often find ourselves reacting to these uncontrollable factors as if we could influence them.
-This leads to unnecessary stress and frustration, distracting us from the more important task: focusing on our own responses and decisions.
+Life is full of circumstances that we cannot change—external events, other people’s actions, the weather, the passage of time—yet we often find ourselves reacting to these uncontrollable factors as if we could influence them.
+This leads to unnecessary stress and frustration, distracting us from the more important task: focusing on our responses and decisions.

 To fully grasp the power of this differentiation, let’s break it down.
-At any given moment, we face a multitude of challenges, ranging from small annoyances to significant life-changing events.
+At any given moment, we face many challenges, ranging from small annoyances to significant life-changing events.
 A delayed flight, for example, might initially seem like a minor inconvenience, but our reaction to it can quickly escalate into something far more stressful.
 We might feel angered or helpless because we cannot control the cause of the delay—a storm, a technical malfunction, or air traffic control issues.
 However, the wisdom of Stoicism urges us to pause and recognize that no amount of frustration will change the weather or the mechanics of the airplane.
 This recognition immediately frees us from the emotional drain of trying to control the uncontrollable.

 The Serenity Prayer: Acceptance and Action

 The first part of the prayer—“the serenity to accept the things I cannot change”—echoes the Stoic emphasis on acceptance.
 Life is unpredictable and filled with things beyond our control, such as our past experiences, the actions of others, and natural events.
 Accepting these limitations doesn’t mean passivity or resignation; rather, it’s about releasing the futile effort of trying to alter what cannot be changed.
-The serenity here comes from knowing that we are not meant to change everything, and that our power is in how we respond to the world.
+The serenity here comes from knowing that we are not meant to change everything and that our power is in how we respond to the world.

 The second part of the prayer—“the courage to change the things I can”—speaks to action.
 While acceptance is crucial, it is not the end of the story.
 We are capable of changing certain aspects of our lives.
 This could involve making different choices, setting boundaries, or taking proactive steps toward growth.
-Courage is required to make those changes, particularly when we’re faced with difficult decisions or uncomfortable situations.
+Courage is required to make those changes, particularly when faced with difficult decisions or uncomfortable situations.
 It’s about embracing the present moment and taking ownership of the future we are actively creating.

 The Power of Focusing on What We Can Control